databendlabs/databend/.github/actions/publish_binary/databend-release-readme.txt

 Thank you for downloading Databend, an open-source elastic and workload-aware modern cloud data warehouse.

-Try Databend(standalone) in 5 easy steps:
+Get started with a standalone Databend:

-- Edit the `configs` to suit your needs.
+1. Edit the configuration files in 'configs' to customize Databend settings.
-- Check that the `scripts` meet your needs.
+2. Start Databend: ./scripts/start.sh
-- Start: `./scripts/start.sh`
+3. Run queries with your MySQL / ClickHouse client or an HTTP handler.
-- Run some queries by the way you like with mysql/clickhouse client or http handler.
+4. Stop Databend: ./scripts/stop.sh

-- Stop: `./scripts/stop.sh`
+NOTE: If you deploy Databend with a self-hosted S3-compatible object storage, set the environment variable STORAGE_S3_ENABLE_VIRTUAL_HOST_STYLE to 'true' before starting Databend.

-You might need these links to move forward:
+You might need these links to proceed:
 - Deployment Instructions: https://databend.rs/doc/deploy
 - Documentation: https://databend.rs/doc
 - Code Browser: https://github.com/datafuselabs/databend